 I’m not suggesting that the other taxonomies don’t apply — they clearly do.
 I am suggesting that there are others that perhaps should appear in a Mormon dictionary, or at least may help in identifying Mormon terms.

 Here’s an example of what I mean.
 Perhaps the bulk of the words used in Mormonism originate in 19th century religious English, but the meanings have changed to fit Mormon needs.
 Words like sacrament, temple and missionary are not unique to Mormonism, but have meanings that are at least slightly different from their use in other religions and contexts.
-But other words, like the word mormon itself or the word bandlo,1 are mormon neologisms — they didn’t exist before 1820 or so.
+But other words, like the word mormon itself or the word bandlo,[1. a neck scarf used in the primary organization from the 1920s to the 1950s.
+See A Bundle of Bandlos at Keepapitchinin.] are mormon neologisms — they didn’t exist before 1820 or so.
 So one taxonomy that might apply is whether or not the term has been loaned or adopted from another context or not.

 Another potential taxonomy might be found in whether or not the word or term, or even the meaning used in Mormonism has escaped Mormonism and become widespread outside ofÂ our context.
 That has certainly happened with mormon, which is in widespread use and appears in most dictionaries.
 Mormon has also gained additional meanings after it entered wider use, especially as a synonym for bigamist.
 There are, for perhaps obvious reasons, very few of these terms that have escaped Mormonism and become widely used outside the Mormon context.
 In any case, this gives another potential taxonomy — whether the term and meaning is only used among Mormons or whether it has meaning to some degree outside of Mormonism.